popolo-project/popolo-spec/data/survey.md

 ## Links

-* The NEPOMUK Contact Ontology declares some of its properties equivalent to vCard properties.
+* The NEPOMUK Contact Ontology declares some of its properties equivalent to vCard properties, declares others as subproperties of `dcterms` properties and reuses other NEPOMUK ontologies.

 ***